emer/axon/examples/bench/bench_results.md

 # Axon 1.7.2x (ror/gpu2 branch): everything now receiver-based

-In preparation for the GPU version, the synaptic memory structures are all now receiver-based, and all of the Prjn memory structures (Synapses, GBuf, Gsyn) are now subsets of one large global slice.
+In preparation for the GPU version, the synaptic memory structures are all now receiver-based, and all of the Path memory structures (Synapses, GBuf, Gsyn) are now subsets of one large global slice.
 This did not appear to make much difference for the LARGE case, while still using the sender-based spiking function (which now has to work a bit harder by indirecting through the synapses instead of just sequentially cruising through them).

 For LARGE case, 1 thread, Recv-based synapses
 	Function Name 	   Secs	    Pct